olcf/olcf-user-docs/software/viz_tools/visit.rst

 -  Once specified, the server side of VisIt will be launched, and you can interact with your data.

-The above procedure can also be followed to connect to Summit, with the main difference being the number of available processors (recall that Summit has 42 physical cores per node).
-The time limit syntax for Andes and Summit also differ.
-Summit uses the format HH:MM while Andes follows HH:MM:SS.
+The above procedure can also be followed to connect to Summit or Frontier, with the main difference being the number of available processors.
+The time limit syntax for Andes, Summit, and Frontier also differ.
+Summit uses the format HH:MM while Andes and Frontier follow HH:MM:SS.

 Please do not run VisIt's GUI client from an OLCF machine.
 You will get much better performance if you install a client on your workstation and launch